 You can also apply for copyright protection in addition to patent protection.
 This type of protection covers works of art including but not limited to sculptures, novels, paintings, and musical compositions.

 Protecting your intellectual property rights provides both financial and brand security for your business.
 It prevents others from profiting from your original designs, increasing your potential market share.

 Because your design is part of your brand, use by competing companies can dilute your market impact.
 Depending on the audience for your product, you could lose thousands or even millions if another company steals your design.

 Apple has often successfully defended its patents in court, most recently awarded more than $900 million when the federal court found that Samsung copied its design for the iPhone.
 Courts use the ordinary observer test, developed by the Supreme Court in 1872, to determine whether a design infringes on another design.

 The jury must determine whether infringement exists by looking at the product in question compared to the design patent.
 If market confusion could potentially exist, infringement is likely.
 Expert testimony is not considered since these individuals can distinguish very specific details that may not be evident to the consumer.

 When Does a Design Patent Expire?

-Companies sometimes make mistakes when they apply for a design patent.
+Companies sometimes make these mistakes when they apply for a design patent: